r-rishabh-j/r-rishabh-j.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a robotics and artificial intelligence enthusiast.
-An Indian Institute of Technology Ropar graduate with a BTech Honors in Computer Science and Artificial Intelligence, my research interests primarily revolve around computer vision.
+I will be joining Columbia University for a Master's in Computer Science in Fall 2025.
+My research interests and background primarily revolves around computer vision, and am looking for research opportunities for the same!

+I graduated from Indian Institute of Technology Ropar in 2023 with a BTech Honors in Computer Science and Artificial Intelligence.
 I recently started exploring natural language processing, and am working on some cool projects!

 During my leisure time, you can find me in the badminton court 🏸 or playing the guitar 🎸.